cometchat-pro-tutorials/cometchat-react-native-chat-app/README.md

 We also need to update our MainScreens logic inside `screens/index.js` to show `<AuthScreens />` or `<HomeScreen />` based on user authentication.

+**Note:** Before continue.
+The App will probably crash if you are still running it with the Simulator after adding the changes below.
+You can re-rerun the App later.

 ```js
 import React, {useEffect} from 'react'; // 👈 Importing useEffect
 import {createStackNavigator} from '@react-navigation/stack';